Although they may seem minor to other people, these “little” things can be BIG things for highly sensitive people.

 As I’ve learned more about being an HSP, I’ve come to know that all HSPs do not experience overwhelm in the same way.
 Different situations affect HSPs differently, and our levels of — and responses to — being overwhelmed vary.
 While I may tear up at a Humane Society commercial, an HSP friend of mine may full-on cry.
 But no reaction is “wrong.”

-What remains consistent, however, is that HSPs often find experiences overwhelming that don’t affect non-sensitive people the same way.
+What remains consistent, however, is that HSPs find certain experiences stressful that don’t affect less-sensitive people in the same way.
 This overwhelms us, as we are constantly trying to help people understand that we are not weird or outliers — we are simply sensitive.
 And though getting overwhelmed isn’t fun, it’s just a side effect of our beautiful, sensitive souls.

 You might like: